 A medical home is more than a place.
 It’s an approach that puts your needs first, coordinates your care, and helps you stay as healthy as possible.

-All of our Saratoga Hospital Medical Group – Primary Care practices, as well as our Saratoga Community Health Center, have earned National Committee for Quality Assurance (NCQA) recognition as patient-centered medical homes.
+All of our Saratoga Hospital Medical Group Primary Care practices, as well as our Saratoga Community Health Center, have earned National Committee for Quality Assurance (NCQA) recognition, each certified as a Level 3 Patient-Centered Medical Home.
 This designation affirms that our primary care practices put patients at the forefront of care, an approach that improves both the quality of care and the patient experience.

 As your medical home, we deliver care that meets the five requirements established by the U.S. Agency for Healthcare Research and Quality.
 We provide care that is: